William Morris: Personal life

 Politically, Morris was a staunch revolutionary socialist and anti-imperialist, and although raised a Christian he came to be an atheist.
 He came to reject state socialism and large centralised control, instead emphasising localised administration within a socialist society.
 Later political activist Derek Wall suggested that Morris could be classified as an ecosocialist.
 Morris was greatly influenced by Romanticism, with Thompson asserting that Romanticism was "bred into his bones, and formed his early consciousness."
 Thompson argued that this "Romantic Revolt" was part of a "passionate protest against an intolerable social reality", that of the industrial capitalism of Britain's Victorian era.
 He believed that it led to little more than a "yearning nostalgia or a sweet complaint" and that Morris became "a realist and a revolutionary" only when he adopted socialism in 1882.
 Mackail was of the opinion that Morris had an "innate Socialism" which had "penetrated and dominated all he did" throughout his life.
 Given the conflict between his personal and professional life and his socio-political views, MacCarthy described Morris as "a conservative radical".

 Morris's behaviour was often erratic.
 He was of a nervous disposition, and throughout his life relied on networks of male friends to aid him in dealing with this.
 Morris's friends nicknamed him "Topsy" after a character in Uncle Tom's Cabin.
 He had a wild temper and when sufficiently enraged could suffer seizures and blackouts.
 Rossetti was known to taunt Morris to enrage him for the amusement of himself and their other friends.
-Biographer Fiona MacCarthy suggests that Morris might have suffered from a form of Tourette's syndrome as he exhibited some of the symptoms.
-In later life he suffered from gout, a common complaint among middle-class males in the Victorian period.
+Biographer Fiona MacCarthy suggests that Morris suffered from a form of Tourette's syndrome.
+In later life he suffered from gout, a common complaint among middle-class men in the Victorian period.

 Morris's ethos was that one should "have nothing in your houses that you do not know to be useful or believe to be beautiful."
 He also held to the view that "No work which cannot be done with pleasure in the doing is worth doing" and adopted as his motto "As I can" from the fifteenth-century Flemish painter Jan van Eyck.